diou/diou.github.io/_pages/courses.md

 ### Health and Communication Technologies (course module)

-> Course module that is taught jointly with the [School of Communication and Information](https://comminfo.rutgers.edu/) of [Rutgers University](https://https://rutgers.edu/).
+> Course module that is taught jointly with the [School of Communication and Information](https://comminfo.rutgers.edu/) of [Rutgers University](https://rutgers.edu/).

 ### Computational Intelligence and Cognitive Computing

-> Thematic Unit of the [MPhil in Computer Science and Informatics](https://mphil.dit.hua.gr/en/) postgraduate program at HUA
+> Thematic Unit of the [MPhil in Computer Science and Informatics](https://mphil.dit.hua.gr/en/) postgraduate program at HUA.
+The course involves study and small-scale research projects aiming at preparing students for a PhD in various areas areas of artificial intelligence.